WhatTheFuzz/CTFs/README.md

 computers work.
-I figured I would combine these three aspects and attempt to make write-ups for even simple challenges that walk through each step of my thought process so others, who maybe don't have a computer background, can learn from.
+I figured I would combine these three aspects and attempt to make write-ups for even simple challenges that walk through each step of my thought process so others, who maybe don't have a computer background, can learn as well.
 If I fail at this, please post an issue or submit a merge request.
 I love working with others!

 Sign up for picoCTF [here][pico]!